Sakura Watch, April 19, 2017 - first day the sakura cherry blossoms begin to bloom!

 Weather or not, they will bloom

 A warmer start to the weekend on Friday will bring sun and decent double digit temperatures.
-Warmer air and sunshine will encourage the flowers to open up to the nicer weather and will continue through to Sunday.
-Current prediction is the sakura cherry blossoms will surpass 60% bloom from Friday April 21 through to Sunday April 26th.
+More heated air and sunshine will encourage the flowers to open up to the more beautiful weather and will continue through to Sunday.
+The current prediction is the sakura cherry blossoms will surpass 60% bloom from Friday, April 21 through to Sunday, April 26th.

-Going into Monday to Wednesday, that should be the later half of the peak bloom.
-If the weather remains calm and warm then there is potential for the bloom to extend through to next weekend of April 28-30th.
-However be prepared to see less of a full showing by then as the petals will begin to fall.
+Going into Monday to Wednesday, that should be the latter half of the peak bloom.
+If the weather remains calm and warm, then there is potential for the bloom to extend through to next weekend of April 28-30th.
+However, be prepared to see less of a full showing by then as the petals will begin to fall.

 When is the best time to go?

-Of course the big question everyone wants to know is when do I go the park?
-You’ll experience the magic once at least 90% of the florets transformed into delicate, pink and white petal led flowers in what’s knows as the peak bloom.
+Of course, the big question everyone wants to know is when do I go to the park?
+You'll experience the magic once at least 90% of the florets transformed into delicate, pink and white petalled flowers in what's knows as the peak bloom.
 This weekend is best to go before the forecast windy Tuesday could start blowing off the blossom flower petals.

 Where is the best place to see them?

 People often forget there are 3 main areas in the park to see sakura cherry blossoms.
-Plus there are a number of smaller clusters of 1-3 trees scattered around the park.
+Plus there are some smaller clusters of 1-3 trees scattered around the park.
 See my Google Sakura Map here for directions and best spots in High Park to visit.

 How long will the cherry blossoms last?

-Now its up to mother nature AND the visitors to help dictate how long we can enjoy them.
-Weather we can’t control, BUT bad, irresponsible behaviour we can.
-Since starting this website in 2012, I’ve documented a lot of damage and dead trees due to people acting stupid and disrespectful.
-I’ll be writing a special series about this soon, but for now please tell your friends and family to do their best to help ALL of us have a chance to enjoy the bloom this year.
+Now it's up to mother nature AND the visitors to help dictate how long we can enjoy them.
+We can't control the weather, BUT bad, irresponsible behaviour we can.
+Since starting this website in 2012, I've documented a lot of damage and dead trees due to people acting stupid and disrespectful.
+I'll be writing a special series about this soon, but for now, please tell your friends and family to do their best to help ALL of us have a chance to enjoy the bloom this year.